actualbudget/docs/docs/index.md

 If you're new to Actual, but do not know where to start, please consult the [roadmap for new users](/docs/getting-started/roadmap-for-new-users.md).

-You can also try to [install Actual](./install/index.md) it on a computer to start.
+You can also try to [install Actual](./install/index.md) on a computer to start.
 After installation, check out the [Tour of Actual](./tour/index.md) for a high-level overview of how Actual works.
 The next step is to read our [Starting Fresh](/docs/getting-started/starting-fresh) guide.